iamthemag/Cisco-Packet-Tracer-Linux/README.md

 #### Select you distribution and then search for the package that is missing in the search

-Download the packages on your device and install it manually
+Download the packages with amd64 on your device and install it manually

 ```bash
 # modify the file name with you file name